slate-app/slate-api/docs/Slate API.md

 ```
 **Currently we only support JSON format as response**.

-Code states whether request was successfull or not i.e.:
+Code states whether the request was successfull or not i.e.:

 - 200 - Success
 - 404 - Entity not found